YASA Limited: History

 On 22 July 2021 YASA Limited was acquired by Mercedes-Benz.
+Just before the acquisition, YASA spun out Evolito Ltd with the rights to develop the technology for aviation applications.

+On 21 May 2024, YASA received approval to establish its new headquarters at a former RAF base in Bicester, Oxfordshire.

+In July 2025, YASA announced a prototype 550 kW (738 hp) 13.1 kg (29 lb) motor, equating to power density of 42 kW/kg, which the company claimed to be the highest ever achieved.

+In October 2025, YASA announced an updated 12.7 kg prototype that on the dynamometer produced a peak power of 750 kw (1,005 hp) and sustained power of 350-400 kw.
+A version matching conventional personal vehicles could be even smaller and lighter.

 Products and applications

 YASA offer a range of off-the-shelf and custom motors for use in a number of applications such as electric (BEV) and hybrid vehicle drivetrain, power generation and hydraulics replacement systems.

 Standard Motors and Controllers

 YASA's standard electric motors have been used in several high-performance cars such as the Drive eO PP03 (the first EV to win the Pikes Peak International Hill Climb outright), Jaguar C-X75, Koenigsegg Regera, and a Lola Le Mans Prototype converted by Drayson Racing, which set a world electric land speed record in 2013.

-YASA P400 Series
+YASA P400R Series

-The YASA P400 series of electric motors produces up to 160 kW peak power at 700 V and 370 Nm of peak torque at 450 Amps.
+The YASA P400R series of electric motors produces up to 160 kW peak power at 700 V and 370 Nm of peak torque at 450 Amps.
 At this peak power, the off-the-shelf P400 Series achieves a power density of 6.67 kW/kg, with continuous rating of up to 100 kW.
 The stator of the P400 series motors is oil cooled, and can optionally include additional air cooling.